shivamshinde123/Scania-Truck-Failures-Prediction/README.md

   pip install -r requirements.txt
 ```

-Load the data --> Preprocess the data --> Train the model --> Evaluate the model --> Plot the visualizations
+Load the data --> Preprocess the data --> Train the model --> Evaluate the model --> Plot the visualizations --> Testing code

 ```bash
   dvc repro